frankstan33127/Conway-s-Game-of-Life/README.md

 Made using Python's standard library.

-For the Glider Animation, the width and height are preset.
+For the Glider Animation and Garden of Eden, the width and height are preset.

 For the Conway's Game of Life : input the width in first and press ENTER and next type in the height and press ENTER.